 - It is possible to be burned by boiling water, steam, and hot glass, so use proper equipment, and be careful.

-- Ensure there are no gravel, rocks, or other potentially explosive objects in the materials to be microwaved
+- Ensure that there is no gravel, rocks, or other potentially explosive objects in the materials to be microwaved

 - Make sure you use a glass bowl and that it is microwave-safe.
 Do not use plastic containers because they can release harmful chemicals, and tend to warp when exposed to high heat and irradiation.